These are the TOP 10 problems when using PDF in graphic arts. Don’t take my word for it, this list actually comes from Adobe.

 - The resolution of images is too low.

 - Fonts are not embedded in the PDF.

 - The wrong color space is used.

-- The information about trim or bleed are incorrect.
+- The information about trim or bleed is incorrect.

 - There is an inconsistency with the native file.
-The original page, as viewed in QuarkXPress or InDesign or whatever other application looks different from the PDF.
+The original page, as viewed in InDesign, Word or whatever other application, looks different from the PDF.
 Hairlines might be different or gradients have changed.